bitovi/academy/src/ngrx/11-create-reducer/create-reducer.md

 ## Overview

-1. Define Login Feature State shape.
+1. Define Login State shape.

 2. Set Login initial state.

-3. Update Reducer function to include handler for `LoginActions.loginSuccess` Action to update Login Feature State.
+3. Update Reducer function to include handler for `LoginActions.loginSuccess` Action to update Login State.

-4. Update Reducer function to include handler for `LoginActions.logoutSuccess` Action to reset Login Feature State.
+4. Update Reducer function to include handler for `LoginActions.logoutSuccess` Action to reset Login State.

-## Problem 1: Define Login Feature State Shape
+## Problem 1: Define Login State Shape

-Update the Login Feature State shape by adding `userId`, `username`, and `token` properties to its interface definition.
+Update the Login State shape by adding `userId`, `username`, and `token` properties to its interface definition.
 Each property should have type `string | null`.

 ## P1: What You Need to Know

-Now that we have all of our Actions prepared to dispatch whenever we need, we will update the Login Feature State.
-Updating the Reducer for your Feature State has 3 steps:
+Now that we have all of our Actions prepared to dispatch whenever we need, we will update the Login State.
+Typically a Reducer is updated with 3 steps:

 1. Define or update `Store` interface to have an [expected shape](https://ngrx.io/guide/store/reducers#defining-the-state-shape) after Reducer updates state.